Site Overlay

 Obviously I hadn’t ever bothered to investigate how the dairy industry works, a fact I am deeply ashamed of now.

-I’ve since learned about the cruelty involved in the dairy industry and changed my tune.
-Ice cream and cheese is suddenly not so appealing now that I understand the cruelty behind it, what it represents.
+I’ve since learned about the cruelty involved in the dairy industry.
+Ice cream and cheese is suddenly not so appealing.
 I can’t imagine a worse fate than being a dairy cow–it is nothing short of modern-day slavery, a practice so horrific it seems like a horror movie, except it’s happening everyday, behind closed doors.
+If we had to see it live in order to get our glass of milk or our bowl of ice cream, I guarantee very few of us could ignore the cruelty inflicted on these cows every single day of their lives.
+We would all be running the other way!

 But in the dairy industry, this is how it works: After a gestation of nine months, female cows give birth and produce milk.
 Usually within 24 hours after Mama cows give birth, their babies are forcibly removed from them.
-Even though we’re not there to see and hear it, rest assured that these mama cows cry for their babies, sometimes for days, the anguish in their voices and body language very clear that they are suffering.
-And why wouldn’t they be?
-They carried that baby inside them for 9 months!
+Even though we’re not there to see and hear it, rest assured that these mamas cry for their babies, sometimes for days, the anguish in their voices and body language very clear that they are suffering.
+And the babies cry too, wanting to be with their Mothers.
+And why wouldn’t they?
+Mamas carried that baby inside them for 9 months!
 Of course they cry for their lost babies.
 What Mother wouldn’t?

 And then, if that wasn’t bad enough, we take their milk from them several times each day.
 And for what?
 So humans can “enjoy” it.
 The cow babies never get to drink their Mother’s milk or receive love from her.
 Dairy cows have been bred to produce unnatural amounts of milk to the extent that they are sometimes so heavy they can’t even stand up without chains holding their legs together, or machines holding them up.

 The female adult cows are milked repeatedly multiple times each day until their milk runs out, at which point, they are forced again to become pregnant.
-Called “artificial insemination” (rather than rape,) this practice happens against their will since what animal would willingly get pregnant, only to have to give up her baby again, and again?
+Called “artificial insemination” this practice happens against their will since what animal would willingly get pregnant, only to have to give up her baby again, and again?
 Cows are put in what some farmers call a “rape rack” which holds the cow in place.
 And the cycle continues.
-Imagine this horror happening again and again, the mama cows never getting to be with the babies they brought into this world.
+Imagine this horror happening again and again, the Mama cows never getting to be with the babies they brought into this world.
 Any Mother, or female on Earth should be able to imagine this horror and see the evil in this practice.
 How can we call ourselves civilized, when this is how we treat our fellow earthlings?
 Is it okay because we are smarter, because we can claim to be sentient and wrongly say they aren’t?
+Is it okay because it happens behind closed doors, or because “this is how it’s always been done?”

-Female baby cows are sent off to giant feed lots where they are fed artificial milk brimming with antibiotics and other medicines, which they drink from machines until they are old enough to be impregnated and forcibly milked for all of their days, just like their mothers.
-They never know their mother’s love, or get to drink their mother’s milk.
+Female baby cows are sent off to giant feed lots where they are fed artificial milk brimming with antibiotics and other medicines, which they drink from machines or bottles until they are old enough to be impregnated and forcibly milked for all of their days, just like their Mothers.
+They never know their Mother’s love, or get to drink their Mother’s milk.
 When the female calves are around 15 months old, they will begin the process of forced impregnation.
 All so we humans can steal their milk, in order to make cheese, yogurt, ice cream and other products.
 After being milked and pregnant for 3-4 years, these females are “spent,” and sent to slaughter.

 After learning how the dairy industry works, it was very easy for me to stop consuming these products.
 Is it convenient?
 No. Is it always easy?
 No.